BenchmarkSims/FalconBMS-Launcher/README.md

 * **Window** – Enables running BMS in windowed mode
 * **NoMovie** – Enabling this disables the intro and in-game videos
 * **EyeFly** – Enables the free camera mode that lets you move the camera independently of aircraft
-* **Debug** – Enables debug console which also writes xlog files to the User/Logs folder
+* **Debug** – Enables debug console, which also writes xlog files to the User/Logs folder

 ### Tools and Utilities
 <img width="659" height="171" alt="Tools and Utilities" src="https://github.com/user-attachments/assets/53f3a4e6-c015-4add-b75c-7f4fb78bc873" />